devops-java/k8s-resources/ckad/readme.md

 node controller check the status of codes with heartbeat from nodes in every 5 seconds. replication comntroller monitor the status of number of pods running in cluster.
-Deployment Controller, Namespace Controller, Service Controller, Job Controller any many more. what are the different types of controller availabel in k8s. kube controller manager can be installed as binary. see options at /etc/systemd/system/kube-controller-manager.service kube-controller-manager-master is the pod run by kubeadm(in) tool under the namespace kube-system. running process ps -aux | grep kube-controller-manager
+Deployment Controller, Namespace Controller, Service Controller, Job Controller any many more. what are the different types of controller availabel in k8s? kube controller manager can be installed as binary. see options at /etc/systemd/system/kube-controller-manager.service kube-controller-manager-master is the pod run by kubeadm(in) tool under the namespace kube-system. see the options at /etc/kubernets/manifest/kube-controller-manager.yaml running process ps -aux | grep kube-controller-manager

-see the options at /etc/kubernets/manifest/kube-controller-manager.yaml
+kube-scheduler decides which pod should go into which node but doesnt places the pod into a node. kubelet creates the pod on the node. pods may have diffrenet resource requests or infra needs.
+By looking at these kube-scheulder chooses appropriate node for the pod. kube-scheduler can be downloaded as binary and run as a service. see options at /etc/systemd/system/kube-scheduler.service with kubeadm kube-scheduler at /etc/kubernetes/manifest/kube-scheduler.yaml running process ps -aux | grep kube-scheduler

 </pre>